 Bank & Credit Union Strategies

-A common theme among bank leaders has always been to improve efficiency thereby improving profitability.
+Those leading banks are always interested in improving efficiency thereby improving profitability.
 The pandemic has quickly made us all discover new, innovative ways to efficiently conduct business and accomplish our responsibilities.
 Some of our actions and decisions are accelerating the evolution of financial services and some are direct reactions to combat the effects of COVID-19.
 As leaders of your financial institutions, your responsibilities have grown due to this unforeseen environment, so some of these situations may sound familiar to you or members of your leadership team:

 - With new important safety responsibilities or other concerns, one or more of your other areas of responsibility isn’t getting the attention it needs.